List of conspiracy theories: Racism

-"The Plan" is an alleged plot by white power brokers in Washington, D.C., to "take back" the city's local government from African Americans, who were a majority of the city's population from the late 1950s to the early 2010s and remain its largest ethnic group.
-The theory asserts that the decline of low-income black residents and their replacement by wealthier whites from outside of the city is intentional through the calculated use of gentrification and urban renewal.
-Most city residents, regardless of race, consider The Plan to be false, but some believe it has quiet but considerable support among black residents and influences local elections.
+"The Plan" is an alleged plot by white power brokers in Washington, D.C., to take control of the city's local government from African Americans, who were a majority of the city's population from the late 1950s to the early 2010s and remain its largest ethnic group.

 Fandom, celebrity relationships, and shipping

 Numerous conspiracy theories surround the desire by followers of a fandom for two celebrities to be in a romantic and/or sexual relationship, known as shipping.
 Many real-person shipping conspiracy theories involve claims that the pregnancies and children of partnered or married celebrity couples are fake.
 Proponents of celebrity shipping conspiracies that ship two celebrities of the same gender typically argue that they are being pro-LGBT by supporting two people who are forcibly closeted by a homophobic industry.

 Conspiracy communities about celebrity relationships tend to be created and dominated by women.

+Gaylor

+Gaylor is the fringe theory that claims the American musician Taylor Swift to be gay or otherwise non-heterosexual.